Italy to hike VAT as strikers protest austerity

-As market pressure on Italian bonds intensified, Prime Minister Silvio Berlusconi's centre-right government yielded to demands to strengthen measures intended to balance the budget by 2013.
+After days of fruitless wrangling over funding gaps in the plan, the government agreed to raise the 20 percent VAT bracket to 21 percent in a move that employers federation Confindustria estimated could raise 3.7 billion euros (3.2 billion pounds) a year.

-The 20 percent VAT bracket will be raised by one percentage point to 21 percent and a special 3 percent levy will be imposed on incomes of over 500,000 euros, a statement from Berlusconi's office said.
+It also set a special 3 percent levy on incomes of over 500,000 euros, although to add to the already high level of confusion over the package, Defence Minister Ignazio La Russa said later the threshold would be lowered to 300,000 euros.

-It also said ministers would approve the introduction into the constitution of a "golden rule" on balanced budgets and transfer provincial government functions to the regions in a move to simplify local administrations.
+Ministers will also approve the introduction into the constitution of a "golden rule" on balanced budgets and transfer provincial government functions to the regions in a move to simplify local administrations.

 Other changes would delay retirement for women employed in the private sector from 2014.